Dr. Judith Gravel: a lasting legacy

 A prestigious award

-This year, the Judith Gravel Fellowship program has been presented with the 2015 Richard Seewald Award. ”Over the past six years, the Judith Gravel Fellowship at the University of North Carolina has provided a mentored clinical experience to an outstanding graduate student pursuing a career as a pediatric audiologist.
+In 2015, the Judith Gravel Fellowship program has been presented with the Richard Seewald Award. ”Over the past six years, the Judith Gravel Fellowship at the University of North Carolina has provided a mentored clinical experience to an outstanding graduate student pursuing a career as a pediatric audiologist.
 The goal of this project has been to create a comprehensive and well-rounded clinical experience that includes both the technical and interpersonal demands of a pediatric audiologist.
-The 2015 Hear the World Foundation Seewald Award is given to the Department of Audiology at the University of North Carolina Hospitals for developing and implementing a model program for professional capacity building in pediatric audiology”, says Professor Seewald, explaining his choice.
+The 2015 Seewald Award is given to the Department of Audiology at the University of North Carolina Hospitals for developing and implementing a model program for professional capacity building in pediatric audiology”, says Professor Seewald, explaining his choice.

 About UNC Chapel Hill

 The University of North Carolina at Chapel Hill (known as “UNC Chapel Hill” for short) is located in the city of Chapel Hill in the US state of North Carolina.
 The nation’s first public university, UNC Chapel Hill is a global higher education leader known for innovative teaching, research and public service.
 Now in its third century, there are over 30,000 students.
 The Pediatric Audiology program at UNC Hospital, the largest in North Carolina, averages over 13,000 pediatric patient visits per year and follows over 1,500 children with permanent hearing loss.